 - No gatekeepers: To use the banking system, you have many gatekeepers who would prevent you from making the transaction.
 Under bitcoin technology, you would have to take responsibility on your own.
 There would be no gatekeepers and anybody with the open software can receive or send bitcoins.

 - More secured: Another advantage of bitcoin technology is that It’s almost impossible to hack your account under bitcoin.
 Bitcoin funds are securely locked under a cryptography system.
 If you’re the owner of a private key, only you can send crypto-currency i.e. bitcoins.
 Since it is made by using solid cryptography and huge numbers, it’s impossible to hack the address.

 - Swift and global: One more advantage of bitcoin technology is that it is super fast.
 Once the transaction is initiated, it is propagated instantly to the global network; and the transaction would be confirmed within a couple of minutes.
 And since it is done with a wide global network, the physical location of the owner doesn’t count.
 You can send bitcoins to your relatives nearby or to a friend abroad using this technology.
 So these are some of the main advantages of Bitcoin technology.

 - The only possible disadvantage of bitcoin technology is that every transaction is irreversible.
 Once the transaction is initiated, it’s done.
 No-one can reverse this transaction.

-- In usual banking system, a safety net is there in case of critical transactions.
+- In the usual banking system, a safety net is there in case of critical transactions.
 Under bitcoin technology, there’s no safety net.
 If you send your funds to a scammer, your scammer will have the money.

-- That’s why, it’s important to first confirm whom you’re sending your funds to.
+- That’s why it’s important to first confirm whom you’re sending your funds to.
 You need to be more responsible in sending funds under bitcoin.